jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/prd-supabase-auth.md

     -   This token will then be used to authenticate the user with Supabase (`signInWithIdToken`).
     -   Upon successful registration, the user is automatically logged in.

-4.  **Usage Quota Transition:**
+4.  **Credit Migration on Login:**
-    -   Analyses performed as an anonymous user are considered a free trial.
-A new, registered user account is no longer subject to the initial 5-analysis as they can buy more. (not in scope of this ticket)
+    -   Upon first login, the total `analysis_count` and any remaining `credits` from the anonymous session are transferred to the new user account.
+The anonymous account's credits are then set to zero to prevent further use.

 5.  **Logged-in State UI:**
     -   When a user is logged in, the popup must display their identifier (e.g., email address).
-    -   The popup must display the current analysis quota for the logged-in user.
+    -   The popup must display the current credit balance for the logged-in user.
     -   A clearly visible "Logout" button must be present.
     -   Clicking "Logout" must end the user's session and return the UI to the anonymous state.